Draft Insiders’ – NFL Power Poll – Week 6

 The Broncos continue to struggle behind an erratic Russell Wilson.
 They are the 2nd lowest scoring offense which has negated their strong defense.
 Travel to LA for huge matchup with the Chargers that is vital to staying in contention in the talented AFC West.

 #23 – 2-3 Falcons

 Frank Coyle is a long-time scout with nationwide ties with NFL and college coaches, scouts and player agents.
-He is a member of the FWAA and voter in College player awards – Heisman, Outland, Nagurski, Lombardi, Thorpe, Biletnikoff etc for the past 25 years.
+He is a member of the FWAA and voter in College player awards – Heisman, Outland, Nagurski, Lombardi, Thorpe, Biletnikoff etc for the past 30 years.
 He writes College Football Mondays weekly during the season.
-He is a longtime scouting consultant for the Senior Bowl, the nation’s premier postseason All-star game.
-He does sports radio shows for CBS, ESPN, Fox Sports and Sporting News on a year-round basis related to NFL and College Football especially during the postseason team and All-star Bowl time.
+He was a longtime scouting consultant for the Senior Bowl, the nation’s premier postseason All-star game.
+He does sports radio shows for CBS and ESPN on a year-round basis related to NFL and College Football especially during the postseason team and All-star Bowl time.
 He has worked for CBS Sports, NBC Sports, Yahoo and Rivals sports publications and web sites